About Blackhound Equestrian

 During Jenn's lifetime of horses she has done everything from competitive Trail Trials, Western Pleasure, Gymkhana, Team Penning, Drill Team and Hunters.
 With a broad range of riding interests, she has been blessed to work with many great trainers in equitation, horsemanship, working cow, and jumping.
 With a passion to teach and a love of all things horse, Jenn hopes to infect others with the pure joy that horses bring to everyday life and help students on their life-long riding journey.

 Kim discovered Blackhound Equestrian when searching for a supportive environment for her oldest daughter, then 6, to try her hand at horseback riding.
 Watching her daughter practice the fundamentals of horseback riding drew Kim back into the horse community, having sold her horse before moving away to college, and then riding off and on before and after starting a family.
 Kim eagerly took up riding again, finding her old skills return, and through time, expand.
 The time up at the barn with her daughter brought more familiarity with the horses and a better understanding of the requirements for their care.
 Eventually, she was offered a position assisting with horse care and barn maintenance.
-Over time, that role expanded to include teaching new students the basics of horse care and riding.
-She is filled with joy by her role in teaching the next generation to serve as kind and courageous partners to their horses.
+She is filled with joy by her role in teaching the next generation to serve as kind and courageous equine caretakers.